rodrimaia/autodoist/README.md

 2) [Temporary disabled] Enable regeneration of sub-tasks in lists with a recurring date.
 Multiple modes possible.
 3) Postpone the end-of-day time to after midnight to finish your daily recurring tasks
 4) Make multiple tasks (un)checkable at the same time
+5) Continuously remove all labels from active tasks in selected projects

 If this tool helped you out, I would really appreciate your support by providing me with some coffee!